-- Students who are not in the tech crew
+- Onboarding users who are not in the tech crew

 Tech Ambassadors ProgramWe initiated a thorough review of the main axis of our strategy to support and empower the learning leaders at Kaohsiung American School: the existing KAS Tech Ambassadors program.
 The following document details the origins of the program from its inception to its self-determined mission.
 It further examines the accomplishments and challenges that have been met leading to a reflective piece by Victor on its past 3 years.
 Tom develops the existing foundation into a the leadership platform it needs to become.
 The main component is to encourage collaboration within the group on a variety of levels and media.

-We selected 10 teachers in our then faculty of 60, carefully picking the tech inclined amongst all levels (2 ES, 3 MS, 4 HS, and 1 Library) and all departments (1 IT Department, 1 Elementary, 2 English Department, 1 Math 1 Social Studies, 1 Science, 1 English, 1 Chinese, 1 Media Center).
+We selected 10 users in our then team of 60, carefully picking the tech inclined amongst all departments.
 Although not all chosen necessarily identified as “geeks”, they all clearly demonstrated promising skills in terms of tech integration.
-Today the nucleus of the original group remains, and the teachers who left have been replaced.
+Today the nucleus of the original group remains, and the ambassadors who left have been replaced.
 In the words of Diana Beabout, the Tech Ambassadors are the “lighthouses of KAS”.

 MissionThe mission of the tech ambassadors as established by themselves in 2014 is to:

-“Transform the learning environment through modeling the integration of technology across curriculum.
-Promote and encourage the KAS community to share, explore and celebrate learning within and beyond the classrooms.”
+“Transform the environment through modeling the integration of technology.
+Promote and encourage the KAS community to share, explore and celebrate learning.”

-Our original path to accomplish this mission was by conducting workshops throughout the year, actively curating the Knowledge Base -a series of self-help articles on all topics-, and coaching other teachers on technology.
-Beyond the official recognition as Tech Ambassador, we offered each the opportunity to attend one tech conference every two years and to spearhead all tech pilot programs throughout school.
+Our original path to accomplish this mission was by conducting workshops throughout the year, actively curating the Knowledge Base -a series of self-help articles on all topics-, and coaching other users on technology.
+Beyond the official recognition as Tech Ambassador, we offered each the opportunity to attend one tech conference every two years and to spearhead all tech pilot programs throughout our institution.

 AccomplishmentsThe first year was very strong.
 Their first speed geeking initiative helped recognized the worth of our faculty and the contributions of individual teachers.
 This format was presented to the board in a very successful mini-session.
 Tech Ambassadors workshops were offered every week throughout the year including during the 3 PD days scheduled in 2013-2014.